6 times Greg Brady was the real big man on campus

 In the 1970s, Barry Williams became a bona fide teen idol by portraying Greg Brady on the sitcom The Brady Bunch.
 In the words of almost every teenage girl that decade, he was all kinds of dreamy.

 Greg had good looks, brains and was a standup guy who always stood up for his siblings.
 No wonder he had so many dates on the show!

-Can you believe it?
-Today is Barry Williams' 62nd birthday!
-To celebrate, we're reminiscing about how Greg Brady was one of the best parts of the series by featuring six episodes in which he stole the show.
+To celebrate the great Barry Williams, we're reminiscing about how Greg Brady was one of the best parts of the series by featuring six episodes in which he stole the show.
 Here's to you, Johnny Bravo!

 1. "Where There's Smoke" (Season 2)

 Ah yes, the classic smoking episode.
 Greg vows to never smoke again after getting caught by Cindy and disciplined by Carol and Mike.
 But no one believes him when a pack of cigarettes falls out of his jacket pocket.